Israeli WSU graduate within miles of the missiles, Wichita Jewish community shares support

 Rabbi Michael Davis of Congregation Emanu-El says they are feeling a plethora of emotions.

-“Surprise, outrage, anger, mourning, grief… what goes on there strikes us in the heart,” explained Rabbi Davis.
+“Surprise, outrage, anger, mourning, grief… what goes on there strikes us in the heart,” explained Davis.

 He explains many members of the congregation know people living in Israel and have also visited.
 Those he knows personally are safe but in a concerning situation.